CS373S Software Design

 commercial tools and then commercial C++ compilers transform source

-program design and construction.
+course.
 This course will:

 course includes lectures on the following topics: UML models and